kennyki/foundation-clone/README.md

 ## TODO

 1. Scroll with hover on start/end of video list
-1. Unit test of comment directive
+1. Unit test of common directive
 1. Complete build (concatenation & minification) -  there's minor problem with it
 1. I18N
 1. Deploy to the cloud